isthatcentered/charlies-factory/README.md

 ### States
 You can define default states for the generated objects like `active`, `done` or whatever you fancy.

 I haven't had time to add docs for this yet but you can checkout the example right above or the `src/features.spec.ts` for the how to use.

+## Give feedback
+### You're enjoying the package ?
+Let me know at [e.peninb@gmail.com](e.peninb@gmail.com) or 🌟the repo 😀.

+### Found a bug ?
+Awesome, let me know by [opening an issue](https://github.com/isthatcentered/charlies-factory/issues) 👍

+### Need a new feature ?
+Nice, [open an issue](https://github.com/isthatcentered/charlies-factory/issues) and let's talk about this ! 👩‍🚀